victorkingi/perceptron/README.md

 # perceptron
-A simple perceptron in java
+An ongoing simple perceptron project in java.
+Any ideas highly appreciated